-Kitchen Remodeling Wayne PA
+Kitchen Remodeling in Wayne, PA

 What a 1900s Wayne stone colonial kitchen actually involves

-- Open the wall to the original butler’s pantry — almost universal on these projects
+- Open the wall to the original butler’s pantry

-- Replace galvanized plumbing with copper in the kitchen and along exterior walls
+- Replace galvanized plumbing with copper

-- Install inset cabinetry in painted or stained finish, often with paneled appliances
+- Inset cabinetry, often with paneled appliances

-- Cabinet replacement to the ceiling at high finish levels
+- Cabinets to the ceiling

 - Modern lighting and appliances